We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 Another method for choosing a name in Korea is finding one that sounds like your native name.

-This may require some help from a Korean native, but you can make use of the name lists and other resources to try for yourself.
+This may require some help from a South Korean native, but you can make use of the name lists and other resources to try for yourself.

 For example, maybe your name is “Kimberly Johnson”.
 Through the name lists or with the help of a friend, you come up with the following name: